 One thousand years later, during the siege of Paliki by Philip the Macedon, the island of Paliki is still surrounded by sea and - on one side - by cliffs (Pol 5.3,4

 ).
 Not much later the Strabo's channel changes into an isthmus, low lying and often, but not always, submerged from sea to sea and a town Alalcomenae is then situated on the isthmus itself.
 The two former islands gradually change into a single land mass and in a succession of earthquakes and landslips the isthmus disappears under the landfill now called Thinia.
 Now the legend of Asteria quite quickly changes into a myth.
 What remains is a temple to Zeus on the largest mountain on Cephalonia, Mount Ainos; Ainos being the son of Letoius (Apollo).
 When Pliny has to draw Asteria on the map, he places it far out into the sea and west of all the other isles and calls it "Letoia".
 Others stick to the name Asteria and map it in a variety of other locations.

-The risk of collapse of the narrow channel with steep sides was already in the mind of the Alalcomenean Athene* when she advised Telemachos to take care: (Od 15, 31
+The risk of collapse of the narrow channel with steep sides must have been in the mind of the Alalcomenean Athena* when she advised Telemachos to take care: (Od 15, 31